stacksgov/sips/sips/sip-028/sip-028-sbtc_peg.md

 ### Fast Blocks

-The Stacks Nakamoto Upgrade, proposed in [SIP-021](https://github.com/stacksgov/sips/blob/feat/sip-021-nakamoto/sips/sip-021/sip-021-nakamoto.md#proposed-solution), enables fast blocks where user-submitted transactions will now take on the order of seconds, instead of tens of minutes.
+The Stacks Nakamoto Upgrade, proposed in [SIP-021](https://github.com/stacksgov/sips/blob/main/sips/sip-021/sip-021-nakamoto.md#proposed-solution), enables fast blocks where user-submitted transactions will now take on the order of seconds, instead of tens of minutes.
 Thus, sBTC on Stacks Nakamoto will offer an improvement to Bitcoin’s current transaction times.

-The sBTC protocol not only addresses the limitations of the Bitcoin scripting system but also provides a secure and decentralized solution for utilizing Bitcoin in various applications.
+The sBTC protocol not only addresses the limitations of Bitcoin's scripting system but also provides a secure and decentralized solution for utilizing Bitcoin in various applications.

 ## Design